chelseasenter/Doggo-Webpage/README.md

 ![The Actual API json](Proposal/readme/datacounts.PNG)
 <p>

-The dictionary above shows all keys given for the dog breeds, the values show how many times those keys came up in the whole set.
+The image above shows a dictionary of all keys given for the dog breeds, the values show how many times those keys came up in the whole set.
 As you can gather, there were some fields that were either minimal or non-existant ('origin' shows 5 occurances in all 172 dog breed records and phsyical attributes were not included at all).
 We're not sure what the developers of this API have updated or changed since the example was presented in their documentation, but apparently a lot was missing or had changed drastically.
 ## Website Outline

 ## Reflections on this Project